cheriell/Cross-Version-MPE/README.md

 Before running the domain adaptation experiments, the teacher model is trained using script `experiments_iclr24tiny/teacher_maestro.py`.

-Please refer to the `runme_iclr24tiny.sh` for detailed commands (including feature preparation) to run the experiments.
+Please refer to the `experiments_iclr24tiny.sh` for detailed pipeline (including feature preparation) to run the experiments.

 For the ICLR 2024 tiny paper, we uploaded the model checkpoints and pre-calculated features for the test sets at:
 - Liu, L., & Weiß, C. (2024).
 Utilizing Cross-Version Consistency for Domain Adaptation: A Case Study on Music Audio (Pretrained Models and Features) (0.0.1).
 Zenodo. https://doi.org/10.5281/zenodo.10936492